 Moriarty was shot dead shortly after shooting House, and immediately afterward, his ghost caused the coma dream.Moriarty caused the dream in order to seek an apology from House.
 However, he was unable to end it because of House's existing physical and mental issues, forcing House to solve that problem himself.

 House is ThorThor used to have the debilitating weakness that if he let go of Mjölnir for more than a minute, he turned into doctor Don Blake, who has a crippled leg (and presumably a dry wit and acid tounge), while Mjölnir turns into a walking stick.
-So, he lost Mjölnir and never found it, changed his name to Dr. House and started a new life.
+So, he was unable to turn back, then lost Mjölnir and never found it, changed his name to Dr. House and started a new life.
+Thus he extremely jaded from losing all his strength and powers.